-Fellowship Director: Steven Q. Simpson, M.D.
+Fellowship Director: Heath Latham, M.D.

 The three-year fellowship in Pulmonary and Critical Care Medicine allows for the opportunity to complete the requirements for certification in both pulmonary medicine and critical care medicine.
 The program can be customized to emphasize either clinical training or research.
 Clinical conferences, core lectures, small discussion groups, journal clubs, and an advanced research conference are all integral parts of the program, along with the opportunity for 12 months of research.

 For detailed information on the Pulmonary and Critical Care Fellowship contact: